Taxation in Finland: Dividends from unlisted companies

 If the person's all dividends from unlisted companies add up to more than €150,000, 85% the sum above the €150,000 is subject to the capital income tax and the rest is tax-exempt.

 Taxes on corporate income

 The corporate income tax rate is 20%.
 Corporate tax was lowered from 24.5% to 20.0% in January 2014.

 Until 2016, a small percentage of corporate taxes was also distributed to parishes, regardless of the corporations' religious affiliations.
-From 2016 onwards, the direct tax distribution was abolished and it was replaced by a fixed annual state subsidy that is €105-million in 2025 follows the Finnish Consumer Price Index.
+From 2016 onwards, the direct tax distribution was abolished.
+It was replaced by a fixed annual state subsidy that is €105-million in 2025, following the Finnish Consumer Price Index.

 Debate on the total tax burden on labour

-The "gross salary" as reported to the employee conventionally does not include any of the taxes paid by the employer, which is a substantial portion of all taxes collected by the state, municipalities and pension insurance companies.
+The "gross salary" reported to the employee conventionally does not include the taxes paid by the employer, which constitute a substantial portion of all taxes collected by the state, municipalities, and pension insurance companies.
 Therefore, there are two viewpoints on what is the effective tax rate: